duarteoliper/hackacity_2023_submission/README.md

 └── src
 ```

-* To create a new environemnt and install all dependencies, run:
+* To create a new environment and install all dependencies, run:
 `conda env create -f environment.yml`
 `conda activate python3.9`
 `make build venv-hackacity`